marafiq/adnanrafiq/blog/2023-07-21-a-tale-of-migrating-aspnet4x-to-aspnet6/index.md

 ## How do you diagnose the unhealthy state of application?

-You have nice structured logging enabled such as Serilog, which is providing you insights about the kids of errors happening in your application.
+You have nice structured logging enabled such as Serilog, which is providing you insights about the kind of errors happening in your application.
-But if it not logical errors, then logs are not going to be great help but still provide you some context.
+But if it is not logical errors, then logs are not going to be great help but still provide you some context.
 For example, your application depends upon an important WCF Core Service, and it is throwing error like 'Send time out exceeded' but some operations are succeeding at the same time.
-At this point, it is very tempting to pay the guess game based on the overall knowledge & context you have.
+At this point, it is very tempting to play the guess game based on the overall knowledge & context you have.
 You may even get it right to fix the issue.
 But `dotnet` comes with diagnostic tools which are tailor-made for such situations.